fbpx

 Psychedelics are showing promise in providing pain relief for those with chronic pain.
 Studies show they can control and reduce pain symptoms while promoting mental wellness.
 Plus, they are succeeding where conventional treatments fail.

-Although there are risk reports, low doses and supervised environments allow for safe use with no harmful side-effects.
+Although there are risk reports, low doses and supervised environments allow for safe use with no harmful side effects.

 Frequently Asked Questions

-1. Can psychedelics effectively treat chronic pain?
+1. Are psychedelics helpful for chronic pain?